Store Regulations

 Definitions.

-7. Civil Code - Act of the Civil Code of April 23, 1964 (Journal of Laws 1964 No. 16, item 93, as amended).
+7. Civil Code – the Civil Code Act of 23 April 1964 (Journal of Laws of 1964, No. 16, item 93, as amended).

-11. Seller - Dominik Franz, running a business under MPH Dominik Franz, NIP: 6761588369 ul.
-Bolesława Brave 37,31-428 Krakow.
+11. Seller – Dominik Franz, conducting business activity under the name MPH Dominik Franz, NIP: 6761588369, ul.
+Bolesława Chrobrego 37, 31-428 Kraków.

 13. Electronic service – a service provided electronically by the Service Provider to the Service Recipient via the Online Store.

-14. Consumer Rights Act - Act of 30 May 2014 on consumer rights (Journal of Laws 2014, item 827, as amended).
+14. Consumer Rights Act – Act of 30 May 2014 on Consumer Rights (Journal of Laws of 2014, item 827, as amended).

 16. Electronic service – a service provided electronically by the Service Provider to the Service Recipient via the Online Store.